Falling into You: UK, France and Germany

-In the United Kingdom, the album debuted at number one and became Dion's second chart topper, after The Colour of My Love.
-In January 1998, it was certified seven-times platinum by the BPI for sales of 2.1 million copies.
-In France, Falling into You topped the chart for five non-consecutive weeks and became Dion's second number one, after D'eux.
-It was certified diamond by the SNEP and has sold 1.2 million units there.
-In Germany, the album peaked at number five and was certified five-times gold by the BVMI for sales of 1.3 million copies.
-Falling into You was also awarded by the IFPI with nine-times Platinum Europe Award for sales of over nine million copies in Europe.
+In the United Kingdom, Falling into You debuted at number one, becoming Dion's second chart-topping album after The Colour of My Love.
+In January 1998, it was certified seven times platinum by the BPI for sales of 2.1 million copies.
+In France, the album topped the chart for five non-consecutive weeks, became Dion's second number-one album after D'eux, and was certified diamond by the SNEP with 1.2 million copies sold.
+In Germany, it peaked at number five and earned five-times gold certification from the BVMI for sales of 1.3 million units.
+Across Europe, Falling into You received a nine-times Platinum Europe Award from the IFPI for sales exceeding nine million copies.

 Australia and rest of the world

-In Australia, it debuted at number one and spent four non-consecutive weeks at the top.
-It became Dion's second number-one album there, after The Colour of My Love.
-Falling into You was certified thirteen-times platinum by the ARIA and has sold one million copies in Australia.
-It also topped the charts in many other countries and was certified diamond, multi-platinum, platinum and gold around the world.
-Additionally, Falling into You was the overall best seller at Hong-Kong's HMV stores.
-Falling into You has also sold over 17 million copies worldwide between March 1996 to December 1996 (9 months span).
+In Australia, the album debuted at number one and spent four non-consecutive weeks at the top, becoming Dion's second chart-topping release there.
+It was certified thirteen times platinum by the ARIA and has sold one million copies in the country.
+Falling into You also reached number one in several other international markets and received diamond, multi-platinum, platinum, and gold certifications worldwide.
+It sold more than 17 million copies globally between March and December 1996, a nine-month period that illustrates the album's rapid worldwide momentum.